top of page

 • Life changes and identity rewrites

-Stress hormones tighten blood vessels and keep heart rate elevated.
+Stress hormones tighten blood vessels and keep heart rates elevated.

 3. Sleep Challenges

 Hormones, stress, and nighttime interruptions all impact blood pressure.
-Lack of deep sleep = higher cortisol = higher BP.
+Lack of deep sleep leads to higher cortisol levels, which can raise blood pressure.

 4. Salt Sensitivity